Welcome to the Hamilton Astronomical Society (HAS)!

 The Hamilton Astronomical Society has members interested in visual observing, astrophotography, making telescopes, science education and learning about astronomy in general.
 Our members enjoy discussing interests, collaborating on projects, and sharing in the joy of exploring the night sky.
 Please feel welcome and included, and don’t be afraid to ask many questions.
 We are all in this together and enjoy answering questions on everything from basic science through to new and challenging concepts and discoveries.

-We always welcome suggestions – these might be in any area at all – our website, letting people know we are here, activities for members, the newsletter, and even this welcome email!
+We always welcome suggestions – these might be in any area at all – our website, letting people know we are here, activities for members, the newsletter, or anything else you think of.

 Public Nights (free for members)